etiennedemontalivet/python-template-repo/README.rst

 IDE tools
 ---------

+I only cover Visual Studio Code example for now, but there are mutliple nice IDE to use.
+The purpose of this section is to use nice settings to automatically perform some nice actions, such as ``black`` or ``isort``.

 Visual Studio Code
 ^^^^^^^^^^^^^^^^^^

-If you're using VSCode, you could use this settings file:
+Using VSCode, you could use this settings file:

 .. code-block::